 If you have questions about hypertension, heart disease, or stroke, speak with your primary care doctor or cardiologist.
 Regular follow-up appointments in combination with home blood pressure readings can help you and your medical team keep a close eye on your heart health and reduce your risk of complications such as stroke.
 A healthy diet, active lifestyle, and correct use of medical treatment can help keep your heart healthy.

 Small changes can make a big difference in your overall well-being.
-Stay informed, be proactive, and take control of your heart health journey.
+Stay informed, be proactive, and take charge of your heart health.
+Even simple steps you take today can help protect your heart for years to come.

 Have you been diagnosed with hypertension or heart disease?
 Have you ever had a stroke, or are you worried about your risk of stroke?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+Let others know in the comments below.

 Get updates directly to your inbox.